-Note: A grade of D is not acceptable for licensure in a major course or in a professional education course.
-Only the student who successfully completes all phases of the Professional Education Program, and meets all other department requirements, can be permitted to enter pre-service teaching.
+Note: A grade of "D" is not acceptable for licensure in a major course or in a professional education course.
+Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements an be permitted to enter pre-student teaching.